gdcc/pyDataverse/CONTRIBUTING.rst

 Creating a branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You want your ``develop`` branch to reflect only release-ready code, so create a feature branch for making your changes.
+You want your ``main`` branch to reflect only release-ready code, so create a feature branch for making your changes.
 Use a descriptive branch name and replace `BRANCH_NAME` with it, e. g.
 ``shiny-new-feature``.

 .. code-block:: shell

-  git checkout develop
+  git checkout main
   git checkout -b BRANCH_NAME

 This changes your working directory to the `BRANCH_NAME` branch.